hhas/appleeventbridge/AppleEventBridge/doc-source/4 creating-and-using-static-glues.md

 `aebglue` generates Swift-based glues by default, so to generate an Objective-C glue instead you must include an `-o` flag.

-The following example generates a glue for the TextEdit application, using an auto-generated class name prefix (in this case `TET`), creating a new `TETGlue` folder in your current working directory:
+The following example generates a glue for the TextEdit application, using an auto-generated class name prefix (in this case `TED`), creating a new `TEDGlue` folder in your current working directory:

     aebglue -o TextEdit